gruntwork-io/docs/_docs-sources/foundations/landing-zone/add-aws-account.md

 ## 1. Create an AWS account request file

-To initiate the process, you can use the GitHub Actions workflow in your `infrastructure-live` repo.
+To initiate the process, you can use the GitHub Actions workflow in your `infrastructure-live` repo by following the below steps.
+Alternatively, you can choose to manually create the account request file and associated PR by following the steps in the **Account Request File (Manual)** dropdown below.

 <details open><summary>GitHub Action Workflow</summary>